-Optimising your website for search, commonly referred to as Search Engine Optimisation (SEO), is vital if you are going to succeed online.
-It’s possible to do it yourself but you will get much better results if it’s handled by specialist web consultants such as Narrative Industries (previously THBOOM!) because, in addition to it being an ongoing process, the requirements are in a constant state of flux and some of the techniques can be challenging to implement without prior experience.
-You will however be better placed to make decisions and assess your current needs if you know what’s involved in optimising a website for search, so we offer below a simple roadmap of the fundamentals.
+Optimising your website for search, commonly referred to as Search Engine Optimisation (SEO), is vital if you want to be found online.
+It’s possible to do it yourself but it’s an ongoing process and the requirements are in a constant state of flux, so you will probably find it easier & more effective to use specialist SEO consultants such as Narrative Industries.
+Some of the requirements can be a technical & challenging to implement without prior experience, but a lot of it is common sense and any business owner will be better placed to make decisions and assess your current needs if they know what’s involved in optimising a website for search – so we’re offering a simple roadmap of the fundamentals.

-It’s quite common for businesses to decide that their website needs a refresh simply because they no longer think it’s visually appealing.
-They’ll hire a web design team to change the visuals but completely neglect the far more important SEO, copy and underlying structure.
-The end result is a site that may look pretty… but performs no better than the old one.
+It’s surprisingly common for a businesses to decide that their website needs a refresh simply because they no longer think it’s visually appealing.
+They’ll hire a web designer to change the visuals but neglect the far more important SEO, usability, copy and underlying structure.
+The end result is a site that may look pretty… but does not perform any better than the old one.

 Who are you and who are your customers?

 Before you dive in and create or refresh your website it’s essential that you know the answers to some big questions.
 If you don’t know the answers to these questions then it’s highly unlikely that you will get the most out of your online presence.
 We’re basically talking about Branding; not the visual aspects of your brand but the key things that determine who you are.
 It’s not enough to simply know the answers, it’s essential that your answers are clear and succinct.

 What exactly are you selling or communicating?

 Who are you selling to or communicating with?